sgerov/gerovlabs/_posts/2024-09-11-technical-excellence.md

 ### Conclusion

-By embracing practices like Clean Code, CI/CD, DevOps, Observability, Agile, and DDD, organizations can create software systems that not only meet today’s requirements but can scale and evolve to meet the needs of tomorrow.
+By embracing practices like Clean Code, CI/CD, DevOps, Observability, Agile, and DDD, organizations can create software systems that not only meet today's requirements but can scale and evolve to meet the needs of tomorrow.
 These practices provide a foundation for building resilient, secure, and maintainable systems that continue to deliver value over time, helping organizations stay competitive and responsive in a fast-changing landscape.